KatelynKWong/Food.com-Recipe-Analysis/README.md

 |              4 |     29.9404 |         36.4327 |
 |              5 |     31.7924 |         39.2268 |

+<iframe src="assets/indiv-fats.html" width=450 height=550 frameBorder=0></iframe>
 - The dataframe above shows a comparison of the mean TDV for `total_fat` and `saturated_fat` for each `indiv_rating`.
 This reveals the general distribution of mean fat compared with recipe ratings and allows the reader to directly see how average fat levels change as the recipe rating goes higher.
-INSERT GRAPH
+I chose to represent this comparison with a grouped box plot to directly show the side by side differences in Fat PDV between `total_fat` and `saturated_fat`

 I was also interested in how the recipe's `date_submitted` values related with the length that each recipe was estimated to take (`minutes`) so I performed an additional aggregate exploration shown below: